reallydontask/reallydontask.github.io/docs/_posts/2024-10-05-configuration-in-code-terraform.markdown

 If on the other hand, your environments mostly differ by SKU then this approach probably makes little sense.

-Terraform type system isn't great, still it can be annoying to get a local wrong rather than a variable and also the lack of defaults on the local variables means that you need to implement it on the resource/module, except that this approach doesn't work if you need to do data manipulation with a for loop.
+Terraform type system isn't great, still it can be annoying to get a local wrong rather than a variable and also the lack of defaults on the local variables means that you need to implement the default directly in the resource/module, except that this approach doesn't work if you need to do data manipulation with a for loop.
 You will need to add the values to the local in this case, not the end of the world but annoying nonetheless.